The Third Quarter Moon / Half Moon

 Third Quarter Moon in Calendars

-The symbol for Third Quarter Moon in modern calendars is a circle split down the middle with the right side white and the left side black.
+The symbol for Third Quarter Moon in modern calendars is a circle split down the middle with the left side white and the right side black.

 The other primary Moon phase symbols in calendars: